ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 * AWS services such as ELBs use only a DNS name, and can't use CNAME to point to these resources.
 * ALIAS maps names to AWS resources, and can be used for both naked or normal records, with no charges.
 Pick as default since no costs.
 * ALIAS are a DNS resource subtype ie. A ALIAS, CNAME ALIAS.
 If the resource which is pointed to has a record of that type, use the same subtype eg. ELB has A record so choose A record ALIAS.
-* Note: ALIAS is unique to AWS Route 53, not necessarily available outside AWS.
+* ALIAS is unique to AWS Route 53, not necessarily available outside AWS.
+* ALIAS is cheaper to use than CNAME

 ## 8.4.
 Route 53 Health Checks